 Saskatchewan publishes a detailed guide on issues related to health benefits for travellers entitled It's For Your Benefit.
-The most recent version is current to April 2013 and includes wide-ranging information on residency requirements, prescription drug programs as well as out-of-province and out-of-country health coverage.
+The most recent version includes wide-ranging information on residency requirements, prescription drug programs as well as out-of-province and out-of-country health coverage.
 The guide is available online and is also distributed through health ministry offices.